Fertility Specialist

 Ovulation occurs approximately midway through the cycle, when a mature egg is released.
 This is often marked by a surge in luteinizing hormone (LH), which triggers the release of the egg from the ovary.
 The cervical mucus during this time becomes clear, stretchy, and similar to raw egg whites, creating an optimal environment for sperm to travel through the cervix.
 This phase is often accompanied by heightened libido and increased sensitivity, as the body is primed for conception.

 The luteal phase follows ovulation, during which the body prepares for potential pregnancy.
 If fertilization does not occur, the levels of hormones such as progesterone rise and then fall, leading to the eventual breakdown of the uterine lining.
 This phase typically lasts around 14 days and can bring about various symptoms, including premenstrual syndrome (PMS), which may manifest as mood swings, bloating, and breast tenderness.
-The cervical mucus during the luteal phase becomes thicker and less abundant, serving as a barrier to sperm and pathogens as the body transitions back into the menstrual phase.
+The cervical mucus during the luteal phase becomes thicker and less abundant.
+It serves as a barrier to sperm and pathogens as the body transitions back into the menstrual phase.

 The Role of Cervical Mucus in Ovulation